yuanzhep/HFM/README.md

 You can access the ModelNet-40 data [here](https://modelnet.cs.princeton.edu/).

 You can access the Mimic-III data [here](https://physionet.org/content/mimiciii-demo/1.4/).
-Download the [files](https://physionet.org/content/mimiciii/1.4/) using your terminal with the following command (**replace username "yzpeng" and use your password**):
+Download the full [files](https://physionet.org/content/mimiciii/1.4/) using your terminal with the following command (**replace username "yzpeng" and use your password**):

 ```bash
 wget -r -N -c -np --user yzpeng --ask-password https://physionet.org/files/mimiciii/1.4/